pactflow/docs.pactflow.io/website/docs/docs/examples/soap/java/provider.md

 export PACT_BROKER_HOST=dius.pactflow.io

-make test # runs the local tests make fake_ci # pretends to show what you would do in a CI/CD through Travis
+make test # runs the local tests make fake_ci # pretends to show what you would do in a CI/CD through GitHub Actions
 ```

 See the [Pactflow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop) for further details.